 Regardless of the methods used in optimizing cloud infrastructure, one should always give a range in Azure pricing to the customer to allow for slack in the event of unforeseen circumstances that could not only affect profitability but also reduce client satisfaction and jeopardize one’s credibility.

-IOTAP’s CEO also discusses his thoughts on the subject of Azure billing for CSP Partners; read it here!
+IOTAP’s CEO also discusses his thoughts on the subject of Azure billing for CSP Partners; watch our recorded webinars!
 You can also attend his Webinar discussing Azure subscription Management and invoicing for CSP Partners using Work 365.

 How to Azure Pricing